ShrinathN/AnimeRipper/README.md

 git clone http://github.com/ShrinathN/AnimeRipper
 ```

 2. Open Chrome and browse to your extensions page.
-Just copy paste this in the URL bar if you don't know how to do that [chrome://extensions/](chrome://extensions/)
+Just copy paste this (**chrome://extensions/**) in the URL bar if you don't know how to do that.

 3. On the right upper corner there should be a switch saying _**"Developer mode"**_, turn that switch on.